openstack/eslint-config-openstack/README.md

 #### Library upgrades require two cores
 Patches that upgrade eslint only require two core approvers to land.
 These patches should add new upstream rules in a deactivated state, and delete any deprecated rules.

+#### Policy upgrades require all cores
+Updates to policies and governance on this project require +2 votes from all direct cores on the project.
+Core votes from the parent OpenStack QA project are optional.